 The EPIC team are remembering Maeve Binchy, one of Ireland’s most beloved and successful authors, as this Sunday (30th July) marks the fifth anniversary of her passing.

-Although we tend to associate beloved Irish writer Maeve Binchy with Dalkey, where she was born and where she lived in later life with her husband, the writer Gordon Snell, Maeve led an adventurous life.
-Her books have travelled all over the world, selling over 40 million copies – but she also did her own fair share of travelling.
-During her early career as a teacher, she spent time working in Israel on a Kibbutz, and lived in London from the early 1970s until 1980.
-It was while on the Kibbutz that Binchy’s career as a writer began, although it wasn’t her intention:
+We tend to associate the beloved Irish writer Maeve Binchy with Dalkey.
+The Dublin suburb is both where Binchy was born and where she spent the latter years of her life with her husband and fellow-writer, Gordon Snell.
+Meave, however, led of life of adventure far beyond Ireland’s shores.
+Not only have her books have travelled all over the world, selling over 40 million copies – but she also did her own fair share of travelling.
+During her early career as a teacher, she spent time working in Israel on a kibbutz, and lived in London from the early 1970s until 1980.
+It was while on the kibbutz that Binchy’s career as a writer began, although it wasn’t her intention:

 I never wanted to write.
 I just wrote letters home from a kibbutz in Israel to reassure my parents that I was still alive and well fed and having a great time.
 They thought these letters were brilliant and sent them to a newspaper.
 So I became a writer by accident.

 In Maeve’s Words

 To celebrate Maeve’s life, we’ve pulled together some of her pithiest, wittiest quotes: